-The Company's principal activities in the course of the financial year were to manage any statutory and common law claims made against the Company.
+The Company's principal activities in the course of the financial year were to manage statutory and common law claims made against the Company, and to pursue insurance recoveries where available.

-Other than as outlined below, no significant changes in the nature of the Company's business activities occurred during the financial year.
+Other than as stated below, no significant changes in the nature of the Company's business activities occurred during the financial year.